If you want to know what works for calculating body fat percentage and what doesn’t, then you want to read this article.

 If 6% off doesn’t sound too bad to you, realize that when I’m talking error rates in this article, I’m talking in absolute terms, not relative.

-In other words, someone at 10% body fat may register at 16% with hydrostatic weighing.
+In other words, someone at 10% body fat may register at anywhere from 6 to 16% with hydrostatic weighing.